 The Swinomish Indian Tribal Community

 The Officers of the Board are:

 Secretary/Treasurer: Marilyn Scott, Upper Skagit

 The NWWIHB is staffed by a committed group of health professionals, with many years of combined service to Native American communities.
-Our staff includes Nurses, Sanitarians, Dietitions, Program Specialists, Physical Activity Specialists, Data Managers and administratve personnel.
+Our staff includes Environmental Health Specialist, Registered Dietitian, CDC COVID-19 Project Coordinator and Executive Director.

-The services we provide are closely coordinated with the Tribal clinics and health services programs in the Reservation communities in which we serve.
+The services we provide are coordinated with health services programs in the Tribal communities in which we serve.